mezo-org/musd/docs/README.md

 1. Liquidator sends liquidation request to Trove Manager
 2. Liquidator receives gas compensation (MUSD)
-3. StabilityPool burns the MUSD required to buy the debt
+3. Stability Pool burns the MUSD required to buy the debt
 4. Liquidator receives 0.5% of the liquidated BTC
 5. BTC is sent from the Active Pool to the Stability Pool
 6. BTC for debt that cant be covered by the Stability Pool is sent to the Default Pool